jecki/DHParser/documentation_src/manuals/04_compile.rst

    * :py:meth:`~compile.Compiler.fallback_compiler`: A method that will be be called on nodes for the type or name, for that matter, of which no ``on_NME(onde)``-method has been defined.
-This method should ony be called for purely tree-transforming Comilper objects.
+This method should ony be called for purely tree-transforming Compiler-objects.

 Types and Functions
 ^^^^^^^^^^^^^^^^^^^